R1 gauge – Remote crackmeter

 The subscription included with the wireless crackmeter is multi-operator and works throughout Europe.
 When powered up, the gauge performs a network attachment phase and connects to the network with the best connectivity.

-The R1 gauge works with the LTE-M and Nb-Iot protocols, which are specific protocols for communicating connected objects that use operators’ 4G antennas.
+The R1 gauge works with LTE-M and NB-IoT protocols — dedicated for communicating connected objects via operators’ 4G antennas.

-In France, you can check the coverage of an address using the service provided by the government at: https: //monreseaumobile.arcep.fr/.
-After selecting ‘Mobile Internet’ and ‘4G network’, you can select the operator (Orange, Bouygues or SFR) and then enter an address in the search bar to check network coverage.
+In France, you can check coverage for a specific address using the government service: https://monreseaumobile.arcep.fr/.
+After selecting “Mobile Internet” and “4G network”, choose the operator (Orange, Bouygues, or SFR) and then enter an address to check coverage.

-In the event of a one-off problem with the network, the data is saved and sent on to the next measurement.
-If the problem persists, the gauge will automatically restart a network attachment procedure to change operator if necessary.
+In the event of a one-off network issue, data is saved and resent at the next transmission.
+If the issue persists, the gauge will automatically restart the network attachment procedure to switch operators if necessary.

 The default subscription is valid for 1 year.
-At the end of the subscription, the old data remains visible but the new measurements are no longer sent.
-Email alerts are sent before the end of the subscription to warn the user.
-Subscriptions can be extended directly from the application by paying by credit card or by using an order form generated directly from the application.
+After expiry, historical data remains visible but new measurements are no longer transmitted.
+Email alerts are sent before the end of the subscription.
+Subscriptions can be extended directly from the application by paying by credit card or by using a purchase order generated in the app.
 The price of a 1-year subscription is €49 excluding VAT.

 Monitoring cracks remotely with the application

-All the data collected by the 3 sensors (distance, temperature, humidity) can be accessed via the https://saugnac.app application, available on smartphone or PC.
-As with all our gauges,access to the application is free.
-Even if the subscription for sending data from the gauge ends, your account and the data remain accessible.
+All data collected by the three sensors (distance, temperature, humidity) is accessible via the https://saugnac.app application on smartphone or PC.
+As with all our gauges, access to the application is free.
+Even if the subscription for sending data ends, your account and the data remain accessible.

-Graphs can be configured and downloaded directly in image format for integration into your reports.
+Graphs can be configured and downloaded as images for inclusion in your reports.
 Raw data can be downloaded in Excel or CSV format for further processing.
-You can also easily share a report, with access to the data via a link generated in the application.
-The report is dynamic, with data updated the moment the user clicks on the link.
+You can also share a report easily via a link generated in the app.
+The report is dynamic, with data updated at the time the user opens the link.

-The application offers the option of setting an alert based on whether a threshold has been exceeded or fallen below in relation to the first measurement.
-When this threshold is exceeded, an email is automatically sent.
+The application lets you set alerts for thresholds above or below the first measurement.
+When a threshold is crossed, an email is automatically sent.

 Application for crack remote monitoring Application for crack remote monitoring